 Red Chili Pepper Flakes – this is a sweet-tasting dish due to the cherry tomatoes.
-Red pepper flakes add some heat to this dish.
+Red pepper flakes add some heat to this Spinach Cherry Tomato Pasta.
 The amount used is entirely up to how hot you want the dish to taste.

 Fresh Basil Leaves – this is another aromatic added essentially for its flavors.
 Basil and tomatoes work great when paired together.

 Vegetable Bouillon Cube – bouillon cubes are basically dehydrated broth and stock made into cubes.
 They require being dissolved in order to use them.

 Salt and Black Pepper – to flavor the dish.

 Parmesan Cheese – grate on top of the dish as an additional garnish but totally optional.

 How To Make Spinach and Cherry Tomato Pasta

 - Put a large pot of water on a boil.
 Add the bouillon cube and make sure it melts, add pasta, and cook following package directions.

 - Cook the pasta while you heat up olive oil in a large skillet and prepare your sauce by toasting the garlic for 30 seconds, then add the cherry tomatoes and basil.

 - Add 1/4 cup of the pasta water to the mix.

 - Then add the cooked pasta along with black pepper, red pepper flakes, and a little salt, and stir to combine with the sautéed cherry tomatoes.
 Check the tomato sauce for salt, and add more if needed.

 - Grated Parmesan cheese can be served with this dish if you want.
 It is completely optional.